Oil dives on soothing words from U.S., Iran and on U.S. crude build

-NEW YORK (Reuters) - Oil futures fell near 4% on Wednesday in a wild swing, soaring close to a four-month high in early trade on an Iranian rocket attack on U.S. forces in Iraq but then retreating as the countries quickly ratcheted back tensions.
+NEW YORK (Reuters) - Oil futures fell more than 4% on Wednesday in a wild swing, soaring close to a four-month high in early trade on an Iranian rocket attack on U.S. forces in Iraq before retreating as the countries quickly ratcheted back tensions.

-Prices fell further as it became evident that the rocket attack did not damage oil facilities, and more pressure came from a U.S. government report showing a surprise build in crude stockpiles.
+Prices fell as it became evident the rocket attack did not damage oil facilities, with more pressure coming from a surprise build in U.S. crude stockpiles.

-“No Americans were harmed in last night’s attack by the Iranian regime,” U.S. President Donald Trump said in a White House address.
-He urged world powers to forge a new nuclear deal with Tehran.
+President Donald Trump said the United States did not necessarily have to use its military power against Iran, in an apparent attempt to defuse a crisis over the American killing of Iranian military commander Qassem Soleimani.

+“The fact that we have this great military and equipment ... does not mean we have to use it,” Trump said in an address from the White House, noting Iran appears to be standing down and no Americans were harmed in the attack.

 Before Trump’s address, prices were already retreating from overnight highs after tweets by Trump and Iran’s foreign minister signaled at least temporary calm.